 Law Enforcement.
 We may release health information if asked to do so by a law enforcement official:

-- about criminal conduct at our facility; or facilities; or
+• about criminal conduct at our facilities; or

 Coroners, Medical Examiners and Funeral Directors.
 We may release health information to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
 We may also release health information about patients to funeral directors as necessary to carry out their duties.

 Organ or Tissue Donation.
 We may use or disclose health information to organ procurement organizations or other entities engaged in the procurement, banking or transplantation of cadaveric organs, eyes or tissue for the purpose of facilitating organ, eye or tissue donation and transplantation.